mantl/mantl/roles/glusterfs/README.rst

 Variables
 ---------

+.. data:: glusterfs_mode

+   The mode that GlusterFS will be configured in.
+Valid values: "server" and "client".

+   default: ``client``

 .. data:: glusterfs_replication

    The amount of replication to use for new volumes.
 Should be a factor of the